 - Stomach cancer

-Asbestosis is a non-cancerous but life-threatening disease that occurs when asbestos fibers get stuck in the alveoli, which are tiny air pockets in the lungs that swap oxygen for carbon dioxide.
-Asbestos fibers irritate the alveoli, causing scarring of the lungs and decreased lung function.
+Asbestosis is a non-cancerous but life-threatening disease.
+It occurs when asbestos fibers get stuck in the alveoli, tiny air pockets in the lungs that swap oxygen for carbon dioxide.
+Asbestos fibers irritate the alveoli, causing scarring and decreased lung function.

 Common symptoms of asbestosis include: